10 Household Items You Should Repurpose in the Garden

 - Other uses: Some found objects can’t hold a plant display, but are nonetheless fun or charming as garden decor.

 - Garden use: Protect vulnerable plants from frost.

 - Why it works: Traps warmer air, insulating plant.

-- How to: Set upside down over tops of vulnerable plants when frost threatens (the growing tip of the plant is most vulnerable).
-Place soil or rock over the edge of the bag to hold it in place.
+- How to: Set paper bags upside down over tops of vulnerable plants when frost threatens (the growing tip of the plant is most vulnerable).
+Place soil or rocks over the edge of the bag to hold it in place.